gabegm/gabriel/content/posts/I-Don't-Like-Data-Science-Competitions.md

 ![alt text](/images/sharing-is-caring.jpg "Logo Title Text 1")

-* [0] Kaggle is a site renown for bringing Data Scientists and Machine Learning practitioners together to enter competitions to solve Data Science challenges
+* [0] Kaggle is a site renown for bringing Data Scientists and Machine Learning practitioners together to enter competitions to solve Data Science challenges.
+* [1] A test set is a subset of the data used to test the accuracy of your model based on data it has never seen before.
+In the case of competitions test sets tend to have the dependant variable omitted.